 The next few days were hell trying to get off the stuck cotton and extreme pain.
 I suffered in silence.
 Too scared of being reprimanded.
 I had no idea what had happened to me.
 Why was I treated so rough?
 “What was my mistake?”.
 I stopped going out to play.
 I lived in guilt and shame.
 It was something that clouded my entire being and the thought of it still sends shivers down my spine.

 Although the incident happened so long ago, for me the time has stopped ticking.
 What has kept me going for so many years, denial… I have separated that little girl from my being, I felt sorry for her, but she is not me.
 I wished her away, but she never left me, standing shocked, traumatized, with blood-stained panties in her hands asking me, “what was my mistake?”

-Maybe, the little girl needs someone to talk to, someone to hug her, someone to reach out to, assure her that she will be okay, tell the world she is wronged, and I’ll be standing up for her.
+Maybe, the little girl needs someone to talk to, someone to hug her, someone to reach out to, assure her that she will be okay, tell the world she has been wronged, and I’ll be standing up for her.